 IIIp9s suggests that the fact about the person which the label reveals is her conative state:

 It is clear that we neither strive for, nor will, neither want, nor desire anything because we judge it to be good; on the contrary, we judge something to be good because we strive for it, will it, want it, and desire it.

-IIIp39s offers a similar analysis.
-There Spinoza writes, in the same vein as IIIp9s, that, “each one, from his own affect, judges, or evaluates, what is good and what is [evil]…So the greedy man judges an abundance of money best, and poverty worst.
+IIIp39s builds upon IIIp9s.
+There Spinoza writes that, “each one, from his own affect, judges, or evaluates, what is good and what is [evil]…So the greedy man judges an abundance of money best, and poverty worst.
 The ambitious man desires nothing so much as esteem and dreads nothing so much as shame.”
-However, IIIp39s also uses Spinoza's theory of the affects to introduce new definitions of good and evil:
+However, IIIp39s also uses Spinoza’s theory of the affects to introduce new definitions of good and evil:

 By good here I understand every kind of joy, and whatever leads to it, and especially whatever satisfies any kind of longing, whatever that may be.
 And by evil, every kind of sadness and especially what frustrates longing.

 IIIp28, the proposition establishing Spinoza’s doctrine that human beings desire whatever will bring joy and are averse to whatever will lead to sadness, allows Spinoza to connect the objects of any human desire with joy or the avoidance of sadness.
 So, if it is true that we call a thing good only if we desire it, then it will also be true that anything we call good will be joy or what leads to it.
 Understood in this way, IIIp39s simply restates the doctrine of IIIp9s in light of IIIp28.